Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 Why are the leaves on my Golden Shrimp Plant turning brown?

-Some of the causes of brown leaves on your Golden Shrimp Plant are inconsistent watering, soggy soil, and extreme temperatures.
+Some of the causes of brown leaves on your Golden Shrimp Plant are inconsistent watering, soggy soil or extreme temperatures.

 How to fix it